The best computer for graphic design: fast performers with beautiful displays

 Reasons to avoid

-The Apple Mac Studio M2 Ultra is one of the most powerful computers you can buy right now, and certainly Apple's most powerful.
+What you need to know: The Apple Mac Studio M2 Ultra is one of the most powerful computers you can buy right now, and certainly Apple's most powerful.
 As you may expect, with great power comes a high price tag, and is not a price that's necessary to pay for most graphic design work.
+However, if you're also working in demanding high-resolution video editing or 3D work, you're likely to appreciate the additional grunt, and everyone will appreciate the increased speed of performance.

+Performance: The M2 Ultra is Apple’s most powerful chip, fusing two M2 Max chips to deliver extraordinary processing power.
+With up to 192GB of unified memory and 800GB/s memory bandwidth, the Mac Studio excels in multitasking and handling graphically intensive tasks.
 Our reviewer found the M2 Ultra 128GB RAM configuration made light work of the most intense tasks and was exceptionally good when multitasking.
 She was able to work across multiple programs simultaneously without waiting for anything to load.

-Our Mac Studio M2 Ultra review runs through this in more detail.
+Read more: Mac Studio M2 Ultra review

 Best gaming computer for graphic design